Montana's Glacier Walking & Hiking Tour

 National Park Adventures in the US & Canadian Rockies

 Fifty miles of superlative scenery on Going-to-the-Sun Road.
 Sixty-two species of mammals, from pygmy shrews to majestic mountain goats and grizzly bears.
 More than 260 species of birds, 780 miles of trails and 10,000 years of natural history.
-And some spectacular national park lodges.
-You've got six days.
+And some spectacular national park lodges including the historic Prince of Wales Hotel in Waterton Lakes, Canada!
+You've got six days on our Glacier National Park hiking tour.
 It all adds up to one incredible story to tell.

 THIS ITINERARY: 6 days, 5 nights